 In this short R tutorial, you will learn how to extract time from datetime in R by examples.
-This is a task that may need to be undertaken whenever you have a dataset and you want to do a time series analysis but only want to include time, for example.
+This task may need to be undertaken whenever you have a dataset and you want to do a time series analysis but only want to include time, for example.

-There are, of course, many ways we can get this information from different objects in R. For example, we can use the format function after we have converted a vector to POSIXct class (e.g., by using the as.POSIXct function).
+There are many ways we can get this information from different objects in R. For example, we can use the format function after we have converted a vector to POSIXct class (e.g., by using the as.POSIXct function).
 Furthermore, we can install packages such as lubridate.
-In this post, we are going to go through a couple of examples involving extracting time from datetime stored in a character vector, and a dataframe.
+In this post, we will go through a couple of examples of extracting time from datetime stored in a character vector and a dataframe.

 Now, to be able to follow this post, you will need to have R and the readr package installed.
 If you are going to work with lubridate, you will also need to install this package.
 Note, to follow this tutorial, you don’t need to install lubridate but if you, later, need to extract year from date, lubridate is a nice r-package to use.